filecoin-project/filecoin-docs/docs/mine/spacerace.md

 **The competition period will begin Monday, August 24th at 20:00 UTC** and is open for 3 weeks.
 To participate in the competition, run 1 or more miners on the Testnet.
 You'll also need to complete these steps to be eligible for rewards:
 - Maintain a deal success average of 80% or greater for both storage and retrieval deals.
-- Demonstrate at least one sector upgrade per miner.
+- Demonstrate at least one [sector upgrade](#how-do-i-demonstrate-a-sector-upgrade) per miner.
-- Register your miner(s) by submitting your individual or company info via the Dashboard.
-It will generate a message for your miner to sign and submit via the competition dashboard.
-Miners that qualify for rewards will also need to pass an AML/KYC check once the competition ends.
-(See [Can I run multiple miners?](#can-i-run-multiple-miners) if you are running multiple miners.)
+- Register your miner(s) by submitting your individual or company info via the [Competition Dashboard](https://spacerace.filecoin.io/), which will go live shortly after competition start.
+It will generate a message for your miner to sign and submit.
+Miners that qualify for rewards will also need to pass an AML/KYC check after the competition ends.

 For help or additional questions, join the [#space-race](https://filecoinproject.slack.com/archives/C0179RNEMU4) channel on the Filecoin Slack.

 ## What are the possible rewards?

+Prizes will be awarded for both [storage](#storage-rewards] and [block rewards](#block-rewards].

 ### Storage Rewards
 The top 50 miners in each region and globally are eligible to split a reward pool of up to 4mm FIL, depending on regional network storage achieved.